 If the image is slightly cut off on one or more sides, it may not be centered exactly.
 Select this setting and use the arrow buttons to center it.

 Progressive

-For composite video, S-Video, and component video.
+For composite video, S-Video, component video, and certain signals from the HDMI port only.
 Turn this setting on to convert interlaced signals into progressive signals (best for moving images).
 Leave the setting Off for still images.